bioinfodlsu/regulated-cell-death-playground/README.md

 **Note:** If you prefer to run the entire pipeline for generating our dataset (instead of simply downloading it), refer to this [section]().

-### Running our analysis scripts
+### Running our analysis scripts and notebooks

-1. Our analysis scripts are inside the `analysis` folder.
-Refer to this [page](https://bioinfodlsu.com/regulated-cell-death-playground/) for a description of each analysis.
+1. Our analysis scripts and notebooks are written in R and found inside the `analysis` folder.
+Refer to this [page](https://bioinfodlsu.com/regulated-cell-death-playground/) for a description of each script/notebook.

-   - For the scripts written in R:

-     - We have tested our scripts on R 4.4.1.
-     - To set up the dependencies, run `install-dependencies.r`
+1. To set up the dependencies, run `install-dependencies.r`.

-   - For the scripts written in Python:
-     - We have tested our scripts on Python 3.12.
+**Note:** We tested our scripts on R 4.4.1.

 ## 🖇️ Running our dataset generation pipeline